By Robert Stoneback

 WASHINGTONVILLE – Jeff Krick will freely tell you there will never be another Elvis, but fans and former bandmates of the King say Krick comes mighty close.

-A Berks County resident and Elvis tribute artist, Krick has won acclaim for his vocal similarity to Elvis Presley and has performed across the nation, on cruise ships and even for the State Department.
+A Berks County resident and Elvis tribute artist, Krick has won acclaim for his vocal similarity to Elvis Presley and has performed across the nation, around different parts of the world, on cruise ships, all inclusive resorts, and even for the U. S. State Department.

 “I’ll be the first to tell you there’s no replacing him,” said Krick.
 “I just try to bring back that memory and music.”

 He will start with a set of oldies rock and country songs before going into the Elvis persona for the last hour and a half of the show.
 Krick’s performance as Presley will come complete with a replica of the King’s jewel-studded jumpsuit, though Krick admitted his does not use real gems.

 But it doesn’t take the glitz of Elvis’ extravagant lifestyle for Krick to get a response from his audience.

 “I’ve had people to the point of tears,” he said.
 He’s also had ladies screaming and even had panties thrown at him – “sometimes I think as a joke, other times sincerely.”
 “Even I get embarrassed sometimes,” he said.